How much money can you make teaching English in China?

-This is the question on most prospective ESL teachers’ lips.
+This is the question on most prospective TEFL teachers’ lips.
 And why wouldn't it be?
 Mainland China is one of the world's biggest markets for English language teaching.

 In fact, it's estimated that more than 360 million students are learning English in some capacity in China.
 That’s a big number!

 Thousands of schools and institutes across China, ranging from public elementary schools to private night schools, offer English as part of their standard curriculum.